Strategic research areas

 The research aims to relieve human suffering resulting from chronic diseases and injuries through the development of new forms of treatment based on stem cells.
 This is done through results from basic research on stem cells being used to develop new treatments and cures.

 Investment in strategic research areas in Sweden

-In 2009, the government decided on a long-term investment in a number of strategic research areas to stimulate the development of new knowledge and excellent research environments.
-Lund University is involved in 12 of these strategic research areas (SRAs) – which has enabled the University to develop specialised research at the highest international level over the long term, in collective knowledge environments of high societal relevance.
+In 2009, the Swedish government decided on a long-term investment in a number of strategic research areas to stimulate the development of new knowledge and excellent research environments.
+Lund University is today involved in 11 of these strategic research areas (SRAs) – which has enabled the University to develop specialised research at the highest international level over the long term, in collective knowledge environments of high societal relevance.